making/graalvm-springmvc-blank/README.md

-# A blank project for GraalVM
+# A blank project for Spring MVC + GraalVM

 Maven archetype to create a pre-configured maven project for a Spring MVC + GraalVM application.